anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: To understand the heart and mind of a person, look not at what he has already achieved, but at what he aspires to do.
+Quote: The most important thing is transforming our minds, for a new way of thinking, a new outlook: we should strive to develop a new inner world.

-By: Kahlil Gibran
+By: Dalai Lama